 14. The Annunciation

-You will also notice the 3D effect he creates with the columns and even the dove in the distance.
-This painting resembles a similar painting by his teacher Perugino.
-Raphael would have studied under the Early Renaissance master and it got to a point, where many said that they couldn’t tell the difference between master and student.
+You’ll also notice the 3D effect he creates with the columns and the dove in the distance.
+This painting resembles a very similar work by his teacher Perugino.
+Raphael would have studied under the Early-Renaissance master and, eventually, he achieved such mastery that many said they couldn’t tell the difference between master and student.

 13. The Belvedere Torso